dvcorreia/greenscale/hardware/nodemcu-sensor-pub/README.md

 In the current state the nodemcu is tasked to do the following steps:

 - Connect to the Wifi
-- Send measurements to the server
+- Send measurements to the server by polling

 If the nodemcu disconnects from the Wifi, wait 3 seconds and reset the mcu.